sanskrit/raw_etexts_english/blogs/manasataramgini/2006/12/2006-12-05_paschimamnayeshvari-and-shiva-of-the-shikha.md

 known to us mortals.

 “siddhamAtA vibhuH shabdarAshIti yonyArNavI vAgvishuddhAsi vAgeshvarI”
-That provides the inspiration of the rudra-shaktI – mahAsenasambhoginI.
+That provides the inspiration of the rudra-shaktI – mahAsena-sambhoginI.
 The one with pretty curves, who is the queen under the chinchini tree, manifests simultaneously in all her glory in the great oDDiyAna, jAlandhara, pUrNagiri and kAmarUpa.
 The very name kubjIshAna causes the